*3 fashion divas who are set to rule Bollywood* - ExBulletin

 Anjini Dhawan

 Anjini Dhawan who is the niece of Bollywood actor Varun Dhawan and daughter of Siddharth Dhawan is also preparing for her debut.
 We have seen many photos and posts of Anjini Dhawan floating all over the internet.
-She is definitely accused of raising temperatures on the internet and is the perfect combination of warmth and kindness.
+She’s definitely been blamed for raising temperatures on the internet and is the perfect combination of warmth and kindness.

 |